edcepp/FTCEppTensorCode/FTCEppTensorCode/README.md

 ### Presentation Slides

-The PowerPoint slides used in the tutorial to explaining object detection is found in this GitHub directory in the PDF file FTCOjectDetectionWOffset30.pdf.
+The PowerPoint slides used in the tutorial to explain object detection is found in the PDF file FTCOjectDetectionWOffset30.pdf at:

 - [Tutorial Slides](https://drive.google.com/file/d/17m7KTk_3dXme-aBUYMyznHNLZDZ3_Imc/view?usp=sharing)